vkrivdin/customer_segmentation/README.md

 The company needs an instrument that could help start making decisions about customer retention and customer acquisition centrally based on data that everyone could agree on and everyone could use in conversations that happen at the top management level

-The process of customer discussion already exists
+The process of customer discussion already exists and looks as follows:

 - CEO meets with each region General Manager (GM) and inquires them about current situation with the customer base
 - Every GM presents a story in a form that suits them best